Eklipsorz/CAGMA/benchmark/DiskBound/readme.md

 # The toolkits

 It can generate disk-bound workload with some memory-bound task.
 (The number of disk-bound task is more than the number of memory-bound task)

+The main points for the toolkits are followings:
-FixedAccDisk.c、FixedAccDisk.h is the implementation for disk-bound task
+* FixedAccDisk.c、FixedAccDisk.h is the implementation for disk-bound task

-FixedAccMem.c、FixedAccMem.h is the implementation for memory-bound task
+* FixedAccMem.c、FixedAccMem.h is the implementation for memory-bound task

 # Usage